sach1nd3v/devops-resources/jenkins/README.md

 Jenkins Pipeline
 ----------------
-- Jenkins supports `scripted` and `declarative` pipeline.
+- Jenkins supports `scripted` and `declarative` pipelines.
 - Scripted pipeline starts with `node` block and uses Groovy based DSL.
-- Declarative piplein starts with `pipeline` block and evolution of scripted piplein and modesl the CI/CD with more readable syntax.
+- Declarative piplines starts with `pipeline` block and it is evolution of scripted pipline  and models the CI/CD with more readable syntax.

 #####First Pipeline Example
-- Go to `New Item` > Give the name > Then Select `Pipeline`and OK.
+- Go to `New Item` > Give a name > Then Select `Pipeline` Job type and OK.
-- Go to `Pipeline` tab > Select definition `Pipeline script` > and in Script select `Hello World` from the `try sample pipeline` dropdown.
+- Go to job > Go to  `Pipeline` tab > Select definition `Pipeline script` > and in Script select `Hello World` from the `try sample pipeline` dropdown.
 - Script body will be as below...

         pipeline {
             agent any